cecedabro/expression-website/README.md

 - Major debuggin with the navbar.
 - Changed the whole folder structure so the overlap between locally hosted site (for developing) matches rougly with github hosted server for consistency in fetch and paths.

+[14/07/2025]
+- Added all other writings on the site on existing pages
+- Added new pages to make the writings catalogue complete
+- Created a new container class to correctly display short stories on both desktop and mobile

+[16/07/2025]
+- Bug fixing regarding the pdf's download button, the pathing to get the pdf's is buggin a bit